The Final Sequence

 While its inhabitants won’t be able to see each other, the Outer Darkness will be a place filled with the unending and bitter shrieks of those who rightly deserve the full wrath of God Most Holy.
 The text above does not tell us whether those so condemned can hear each other: if they can, then the cries of others will serve as a constant (audible) reminder of their own interminable suffering; if they can’t, then the only sound they’ll hear are their own expressions of despair.

-But, there is yet one more characteristic of that place which the LORD, alone, shares with us in Mat 22: its inhabitants are bound!
+But, there is yet one more characteristic of that place which the Lord Christ shares with us in Mat 22: its inhabitants are bound!

 I suspect that some reading these words will respond: “But this is just a parable!”.
-Yes, I agree that the LORD clearly introduced this section in Mat 22 as a parable.
+Yes, I agree that the Lord Christ clearly introduced this section in Mat 22 as a parable.

-My response is: How does the fact that this text is introduced as a parable eliminate, or even mitigate, this detail?
+My response is: How does the fact that this text is introduced as a parable eliminate, or at least mitigate, this detail?

 Moreover, relative to that place known as the Outer Darkness, is there anyone willing to claim, based on the evidence of Mat 8, Mat 25 and Luk 13 (along with all the other texts that teach us in prose that is not parabolic), that somehow the Outer Darkness became symbolic by virtue of being mentioned in Mat 22?
 That would be completely irresponsible (but, then again, the trait of the active distortion of Scripture is all too common in those who claim to be conservative, evangelical Bible pastors and teachers!).